 By contrast, because Locast is a charity, it can take advantage of 17 U.S.C.
 111(a)(5) to rebroadcast local stations without paying carrier fees, provided that it doesn’t accept payment for the service in excess of its operating costs.
 It carries local sports—in fact, that’s what the charity was founded to provide—so there’s no interest in dedicated sports channels, and that prevents anything like bundling.

 Note that, if you have concerns about where your money is going like I do, you should do your due diligence on any ad-supported services that you use as substitutes for cable, specifically checking the parent companies.
 For example, Stirr is a service of the Sinclair Broadcast Group, which tries to be the next Fox Corporation and recently attempted to build a monopoly of terrestrial broadcast stations.
 Likewise, Fox now owns Tubi.
-The only ones I’m aware of that aren’t owned by another big media company are The Roku Channel (run by Roku), Xumo (run by MySpace’s parent company and Panasonic), and Electric Entertainment/Electric Now (seemingly independent), though Roku is also happy to carry plenty of right-wing propaganda posing as news.
+While I’m not aware of any major political slant apart from their just being a large company, the aforementioned Pluto TV is owned by Viacom CBS, which also owns Paramount+.
+The only services I’m aware of that aren’t owned by another massive media company are The Roku Channel (run by Roku), Xumo (run by MySpace’s parent company and Panasonic, which are still large companies), and Electric Entertainment/Electric Now (seemingly independent), though Roku is also happy to carry plenty of right-wing propaganda posing as news.
 I’m not telling you to not use them, of course; I watched Lazarus on Tubi, myself.
-Just be aware of the situation, if the ethical considerations interest you.
+Just be aware of the situation, if the ethical considerations concern or interest you.
 Obviously, you’ll want to calibrate that sort of analysis based on your values.
 You might prefer to support Fox and Sinclair, though I somehow doubt that’s the core audience for my blog…

 Less important but still irritating, in the twelve years since United States television transitioned to digital signals, cable companies don’t appear to have made any effort to keep up, meaning that—assuming that you can access the signal at all—local stations are far clearer from a cheap antenna than a top-of-the-line cable subscription.
 Over-the-air or through the Internet, you get high-definition broadcasts, but at full price, you get lower resolution and lossy compression.
 This is another case where Locast comes in handy.